malouche/malouche.github.io/content/courses/DS2/_index.md

 ## Description

-Fundamentals of Python programming in the context of Data Science with a focus on relevant packages.
-Coverage of techniques for database handling, data manipulation, visualization and summarizing.
-Study of probability basics and further statistics required for assessing sampling techniques, designing estimators, hypothesis testing and fitness tests.
-Focus on simulation basics, analytic, data interpretation and basic machine learning models such as regression and kNN classifiers.
+You will learn in the course the fundamentals of Python programming in the context of Data Science with a focus on relevant packages.
+It includes techniques for database handling, data manipulation, visualization, and summarizing.
+We will study the probability basics and other statistics required for assessing sampling techniques, designing estimators, confidential intervals, and hypothesis testing.

 ## Program overview

 - Programming in Python/Notebooks/Workflows
 - Probability/Simulation
-- Statistical Inference/Hypothesis Testing
 - Working with Data/Cleaning and Munging/Data Visualization
-- kNN/Naive Bayes
-- Logistics Regression
-- Decision Trees
+- Statistical Inference
-- Clustering
+- Hypothesis Testing